 Rum Refrigerator Cookies!
 Soft, chewy and moist – these cookies’ cardamom and citrus notes will positively brighten your holidays.
-A little nuttiness from the almonds rounds out these absolutely sensational cookies.
+Furthermore, a little nuttiness from the almonds rounds out these absolutely sensational cookies.

 I mean come on?
-Nuts, lemon, cardamom, and rum?
+Nuts, lemon, cardamom, and lastly, rum?
 What could possibly go wrong with that?!

-Sometimes you crack open an old cookbook and you realize that there is a reason the recipe has been lost for decades, and sometimes what you find completely surprises you.
+Sometimes you crack open an old cookbook and you realize that there is a reason the recipe has been lost for decades, and from time to time what you find completely surprises you.

 These Rum Refrigerator cookies took my taste buds completely by surprise and refused to let go.

 I don’t like to pick favorites but these cookies were not only my favorite cookie that I made this year but one of my favorite Christmas cookies of all time.